deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When full map preallocation is too expensive, setting 'map_prealloc_disabled' to true will prevent memory pre-allocation during map definition, but it may result in some performance degradation.
+When full map preallocation is too expensive, set this configuration to true will prevent memory pre-allocation during map definition, but it may result in some performance degradation.
 This configuration only applies to maps of type 'BPF_MAP_TYPE_HASH'.
 Currently applicable to socket trace and uprobe Golang/OpenSSL trace functionalities.